alphagov/re-team-manual/source/documentation/automate-on-call-interruptible.md

 The recommended way of accessing this database is through connecting to one of the `concourse-web` instances via the AWS console and running `psql` using the credentials found in the file `/etc/systemd/system/concourse-web.service`.
 Once in the database, use the `builds` table to find the `build_id` of the target build (this is _not_ the same thing as "build #" as presented to the user).
 One way to do this is to deduce it from the `builds.create_time` field.
 The build logs themselves can be found as rows in tables named e.g. `pipeline_build_events_*`.
 Once you've found the relevant table(s), these rows should be safely deletable using a command such as `DELETE FROM pipeline_build_events_33 WHERE build_id=144160;`.

+## gds-users

+### Interruptible

+Please see [this Google Doc](https://docs.google.com/document/d/1nMTYFMl9Ffd1IKHLL8fOzzpstzX-xaP1v82NNe31_k4/edit) for information about this.

 ## AWS Account Actions

 ### Interruptible